Tolani-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes the working directory to the previous one.
+a script that changes the working directory to the previous one.